Federal judge dismisses discrimination case filed against Savannah River contractor

 U.S. District Judge Joseph Anderson Jr. on May 27 terminated the case and all its claims, documents show, after adopting earlier recommendations and legal analysis provided by a magistrate judge.

-Christopher Fail, a white man, in late 2019 sued Savannah River Nuclear Solutions, alleging the management-and-operations team at the site treated him unfairly because of his race, unjustly ended his employment there and ignored repeated attacks from his coworkers.
+Christopher Fail, a white man, in late 2019 sued SRNS, alleging the management-and-operations team at the site treated him unfairly because of his race, unjustly ended his employment there and ignored repeated attacks from his coworkers.

 Fail, who was fired in 2018, sought punitive damages and reimbursement of legal fees, among other things.